bsahin/800-63C-ImplGuide/800-63C-ImplGuide.md

 ### 2.2.
 Risk Management

 Selecting and conforming to an FAL should be part of a larger risk management process and program.
-Conforming to FAL3 does not make your organization's security infallible, but instead provides protection against particular attacks while incurring certain costs to both the applications and the subscribers.
+Conforming to FAL3 does not make an organization's security infallible, but instead provides protection against particular attacks while incurring certain costs to both the applications and the subscribers.
 Rather than attempting to make your federation infrastructure conform to the highest standards available, you should analyze the risks that are inherent in your organization and choose how strongly to protect against them given their severity and likelihood of occurrence.

 The additional information management and implementation complexity of higher FALs cannot be ignored, and the costs to all involved must be weighed against perceived benefits.
 Unless there is a compelling reason to use the features of higher FALs, FAL1 should be the default for most use cases.
 FAL1 is the industry standard for authentication at this point in time.
 The risks of implementing a system at FAL1, when compared to higher FALs, may be negligible depending on relevant use cases and attack vectors.
 When PII needs to be passed, it should be passed in a secondary channel where possible instead of in the assertion itself, regardless of the FAL.